 Divorce matters and issues can be contentious and are often emotional.
 The Wise Law Firm endeavors to fully understand every client´s individual circumstances while helping the client remain calm and focused during the legal process.
 The Wise Law Firm has successfully handled hundreds of divorce cases achieving the best possible outcome for each client.
 The following summarization of Georgia's divorce laws provides some basic information about the divorce process in Georgia.
 If you would like to speak with an experienced divorce attorney, please contact the Wise Law Firm for a free telephone consultation.

 Marriage is a civil contract that the State has an interest in preserving.
 To move forward with a divorce proceeding, one spouse must have lived in Georgia and the Court proceeding must be in the Georgia County where the Defendant resides.
-The Wise Law Firm serves families and individuals in the following Metro Atlanta counties: Cherokee, Cobb, DeKalb, Douglas, Forsyth, Fulton, Gwinnet, and Paulding.
+The Wise Law Firm serves families and individuals in the following Metro Atlanta counties: Cherokee, Cobb, DeKalb, Douglas, Forsyth, Fulton, Gwinnett, and Paulding.

 13 Grounds for Divorce in Georgia